Divider

 Blastocyst Transfer

-It has been proved that growing embryos In Vitro for a longer period allows selection of best embryos and there is a better chance of implantation if these embryos are transferred 5 days following ovum pickup.
-It also increases pregnancy rate and reduce chances of multiple pregnancy.
+It has been proved that growing embryos In Vitro for a longer period allows the selection of the best embryos and there is a better chance of implantation if these embryos are transferred 5 days following ovum pickup.
+It also increases the pregnancy rate and reduces the chances of multiple pregnancies.

 Vitrification

 Latest in Cryopreservation is Vitrification Technique.
-This facility is available only in few centers of India.
 The advantage of Vitrification is that there is no ice crystal formation the survival chances of vitrified embryos are higher compared to conventional cryopreservation methods.
-Post thaw vitrified embryos have greater chances of survival and thus resulting in a greater pregnancy outcome.
+Post-thaw vitrified embryos have greater chances of survival thus resulting in a greater pregnancy outcome.
 Initially, embryos are kept for five years but can be extended to ten years.

 The Embryo Bank